pascal-fb-martin/HouseSprinkler/README.md

 ## Configuration

-The HouseSprinkler configuration is defined in a JSON file, by default /etc/house/sprinkler.json.
-However the proper way to configure is to access the Config page on the sprinkler's web UI.
+The proper way to configure HouseSprinkler is to access the Config page on the web UI.
 Do not forget to configure [houserelays](https://github.com/pascal-fb-martin/houserelays) first.

 The HouseSprinkler configuration is mainly organized in layers: